 Soloist, chamber musician, and the CCM-CSO Diversity Fellow for University of Cincinnati College-Conservatory of Music and the Cincinnati Orchestra, cellist Anita Graef appears with pianist and artistic director of the International Chamber Artists, Patrick Godon.
-Their program includes works of Robert Schumann and Richard Strauss performed live from the Chicago Cultural Center on this Dame Myra Hess Memorial Concert.
+Their program includes works of Robert Schumann and Richard Strauss performed live from the Chicago Cultural Center for this Dame Myra Hess Memorial Concert.

 A native of Chicago, Anita Graef began her cello studies at age four, going on to make her concerto debut at age twelve.
 She went on to obtain a Bachelor’s Degree from the University of Michigan’s School of Music, Theatre, and Dance, where she studied with professor Anthony Elliott.
 Following this, she began pursuing a Master’s Degree at the University of Cincinnati College-Conservatory of Music, under the tutelage of Ilya Finkelshteyn.
 She frequently appears with the Cincinnati Symphony Orchestra as a CCM-CSO Diversity Fellow.